Before you begin

 Standardized test scores

-Only required for three grade levels
+Only needed for three grade levels

 If your student isn’t in one of these grades, skip this picture entirely.
 If they are, upload a photo or scan of the completed score report from any state-approved testing source.